 Pentagon awards $30 mln in rare earths funding to Australia's Lynas

-Feb 1 (Reuters) - The U.S. Department of Defense on Monday said it has awarded $30.4 million to Australia's Lynas Rare Earths Ltd LYC.AX to build a Texas facility to process specialized minerals used to make weapons, electronics and other goods.
+Feb 1 (Reuters) - The U.S. Department of Defense on Monday said it has awarded $30.4 million to Australia's Lynas Rare Earths Ltd LYC.AX to build a Texas facility for processing specialized minerals used to make weapons, electronics and other goods.

 China is the world's largest producer of rare earth minerals and has threatened to stop their export to the United States, fueling a push inside the U.S. government to boost domestic production.